swatimaste00/E2B-Hands-On/README.md

 ## Scenario

-The business scenario you will be implementing here is to integrate real time events generated from Microsoft Azure IoT Platform into SAP business processes to enrich the outcome of enterprise operations and facilitate rapid decision making.
+The business scenario you will be implementing how to integrate real time events generated from Microsoft Azure IoT Platform into SAP business processes to enrich the outcome of enterprise operations and facilitate rapid decision making.
 The framework can be extended to any platform and to any kind of event.

 You can choose to configure and integrate events with any SAP LoB solution.